 - 2 oz Parmesan cheese, grated (more if needed)

-- 8 to 10 oz fresh mozzarella cheese, sliced (more if needed)
+- 8 oz fresh mozzarella cheese, sliced (more if needed)

 Instructions

-- Prepare a dredging station with two somewhat shallow bowls, one for the beaten eggs and the other for flour.
+- Set up the dredging station.
+Prepare a dredging station with two somewhat shallow bowls, one for the beaten eggs and the other for flour.

-- Coat an eggplant slice in the flour (shake off the excess) then dip it into the egg and let excess drip back into the bowl.
+- Batter the eggplant.
+Coat an eggplant slice in the flour (shake off the excess) then dip it into the egg and let excess drip back into the bowl.
 Repeat with the remaining slices.
 Set eggplant on a large tray for now.

-- Assemble the eggplant parmesan casserole.
-Spread a bit of the tomato sauce on the bottom of a casserole dish, add a layer of fried eggplant slices, then top with Parmesan, basil, and mozzarella in Season to your taste.
+- Assemble the casserole.
+Spread a bit of the tomato sauce on the bottom of a casserole dish, add a layer of fried eggplant slices, then top with Parmesan, basil, and mozzarella, and sprinkle with salt and pepper.
 Continue layering in this same pattern until all the ingredients are used, finishing with a layer of tomato sauce and mozzarella cheese on the very top.

-- Place the dish on a baking sheet and bake in 325 degrees F heated-oven for 30 minutes, or until the sauce is bubbling and the cheese has melted.
+- Bake.
+Place the dish on a baking sheet and bake in 325°F oven for 30 minutes, or until the sauce is bubbling and the cheese has melted.

-- Remove from oven and set aside for 10 minutes before serving.
+- Rest and serve.
+Remove from oven and set aside for 10 minutes before serving.
 Add a sprinkle of fresh basil on top.
 Enjoy!

 Notes